 - In Lufia II: Rise of the Sinistrals, your party is often trapped in areas where the Escape spell is blocked.

-- In Homeworld, Gravity Well Generators prevent hyperspace gates from opening in their area of effect — and, worse, keep any opening gate from closing and the ships passing through in stasis, essentially turning them into sitting ducks.
+- Gravity Well Generators prevent hyperspace gates from opening in their area of effect — and, worse, keep any opening gate from closing and the ships passing through in stasis, essentially turning them into sitting ducks.

 - Homeworld 2's Hyperspace Inhibitors do allow jumps into their area of effect... but hostile ships have to force their way through the gravity field, taking damage in the process.
 Furthermore, once they've arrived there's no leaving for them until they clear inhibitor range, which is positively massive for vessels such as the Shipyard.
 Finally, unlike the Gravity Generator (which burns out and detonates after prolonged use) inhibitors are passive-effect modules that can be built onto any module-compatible vessel.

 - Team Fortress 2: Teleportation is done one-way-only with machines placed at point A and point B. They can be sabotaged by either placing a Spy sapper on either machine (disabling both instantly and eventually destroying them) or directly attacking the teleporter, or, for the naughtier players, camping the teleporter's exit and killing anybody who passes through it.